aturon/aturon.github.io/_posts/2018-02-09-amazing-week.md

   - a subgroup working on discoverability led by myself, and
   - a subgroup supporting ecosystem work led by @kodraus

+- **A vision for portability in Rust**: I finally wrote up [the vision we've been working toward] for a uniform way of handling portability concerns in Rust.

 These are just the items that loomed large for me personally; one of the great things about how Rust has grown last year is that it has taken on an increasing set of leaders and teams doing great work independently.
 It's now simply